Jira for Test Management: Options, Challenges, and Solutions

 As a company grows, you must ensure your test management tool can keep up with increasingly complex requirements, volume of test data, and number of users.

 This is a particular challenge for many Jira-based add-ons because as your volume of testing grows, so does the number of Jira issues stored in the database for your Jira instance.
-Too many Jira issues can start to slow down your Jira instance drastically, making it painful for everyone in your team to work.
+Too many Jira issues can start to slow down your instance drastically, making it difficult for everyone in your team to work.

-Oftentimes a test management tool built outside of Jira can provide a more robust infrastructure for your testing data because it doesn’t rely on Jira’s data architecture to manage performance at scale.
-Look for tools that allow you to freeze and archive historical test data — giving you the ability to reference historical test runs and results without having to maintain active access to that data and affecting the performance of the application.
+Oftentimes, a test management tool built outside of Jira can provide a more robust infrastructure for your testing data because it doesn’t rely on Jira’s data architecture to manage performance at scale.
+Look for tools that allow you to freeze and archive historical test data — giving you the ability to reference historical test runs and results without having to maintain active access to that data, affecting the application’s performance.

 5. Increased test coverage

-A test management tool allows you to visualize your requirement coverage much more quickly.
-For instance, with TestRail, you can receive coverage reports for requirements, tests, and defects in less than 5 minutes.
-Test management tools like TestRail make it easy to monitor coverage throughout the lifecycle of your project, identify areas where you need greater coverage, and take action to release high-quality products with greater confidence.
+Test management tools like TestRail make it easy to monitor coverage throughout the lifecycle of your project, identify areas where you need to introduce more tests and take action to release high-quality products with greater confidence.

 GvA34hZmBiueAePxTBYcpJGWgT0VSyJtRguPdEfZI75b4cRlc8BMuyxIG7taacVSopSrP1CrX Chf1mriYTs0aW8zwGjRD93yk2R8MzhLFcui7Bf6auvOAxjiBTRKgKnYmdf D cXq5RMXbTCTcoubk